TokeHerkild/product_advertisement/Documentation/Installation/Index.rst

 From **'Available Items'** find out **'product_advertisement(product_advertisement)'** template and add it to the template.

-the example has been shown in the below figure.
+the example has shown in the below figure.

 .. figure:: ../Images/extension-setup/add-static-template.png
    :alt: Add static template example